Carsonh1717/Carsonh1717.github.io/projects.md

 ---
-layout: experience
+layout: project
-title: Experience
+title: Project
-show_collection: experience
+show_collection: project
 description: >
-  This is some of the expierence I have working with software, and some of the items I have worked on.
+  This is some of the experience I have working with software, and some of the items I have worked on.
 no_groups: true
 ---